 The senior capstone requires majors to undertake serious and substantive independent work that results in a thesis project.
 Students must identify a topic of interest, examine a specific problem and carry out independent research and analysis over an extended time.
 The results of this process are expressed through a written paper, exhibition, or both.

 “Distinction in Art” is granted by vote of the art faculty to graduating seniors who have done consistently excellent work in all Art Department courses, contributed to departmental activities and presented an outstanding senior project.

-Visiting artists, speakers workshops, etc., which enrich our classes and also help draw the attention of the campus community to the visual arts.
-In addition, during senior seminar, all senior art majors spend a week in New York with faculty to visit museums, galleries and meet with alumni.
-We also offer courses abroad in Paris and Rome.
-The substantial income from the department's endowment, the Harold E. Berg Fund supports these programs.
+The Art Department maintains an active program of events including visiting artists, speakers, workshops, etc. that enrich our classes and also help draw the attention of the campus community to the visual arts.
+In addition, during Senior Seminar, all senior art majors spend a week in New York City with faculty visiting museums, galleries, artists’ studios, and meeting with alumni.
+We also offer courses abroad in Paris, Spain, Asia, and elsewhere.
+The income from the department's endowment, the Harold E. Berg Fund, supports these programs.

 5 East Cache La Poudre Street

 This is the Department of Art

 Browse all Departments & Programs

 - Feminist and Gender Studies

 - French and Italian

 - Human Biology and Kinesiology